mattsiedenburg/k8s-metal-lab/README.md

 ## Principles

+This exercise and cluster must be:

+- Documented and repeatable
+- Functional and useful
-- Automated setup and teardwon (as much as possible)
+- Automated from setup to teardown (as much as possible)
-- Repeatable
-- Ansible as much as possible and Bash for the rest
-- Generic, agnostic, non-opionionated (as much as possible)
+- As declarative, generic, agnostic, and non-opionionated as possible

-- Vanilla Kubernetes (kubeadm)
+## Tools

+- Git for documentation and saving YAML and scripts
+- Ansible for setup and teardown (and bash where necessary)
+- kubeadm for setup
 - Flannel for networking
 - MetalLB for load balancing
-- An NFS provisioner TBD for network-attched storage
+- A NFS provisioner TBD for persistent storage
+- Prometheus and Grafana for monitoring and reporting
+- kubectl and YAML for deployments

 ## Rationale

 I've used Kubespray for a Raspberry Pi cluster before but it didn't give me any practice with Ansible and largely hid the nuts and bolts of Kubernetes.
 Kubernetes the Hardway is a field too far.
-This, I hope is a happy medium.
+This, I hope is a happy medium that would prove useful in many scenarios.

 ## Hardware

-- Four (4) NUCs
+- Four NUCs
-- A consumer-grade router with a built-in DHCP server that I can resrves IP address on
+- Consumer-grade router with a built-in DHCP server that I can resrves IP address on
-- A gigabit switch plugged into my router
+- Gigabit switch plugged into my router
-- A simple NAS for NFS storage
+- Simple NAS for NFS storage

 ### Physical NICs

-To keep things simple, I'll statically assign IPs or create reservations on my DHCP server.
+To keep things simple, I'll statically assign IPs or create reservations in my DHCP server.
 I'll also name the host by IP address since I plan to make every node a worker node, including those with control plane roles.

 |MAC|IP|HOSTNAME|
 |---|---|---|